Two Methods to Install MariaDB on Debian 12, 11 or 10

 sudo apt update

-Install the MariaDB client and server packages with the repository and GPG key properly configured.
+Install the MariaDB client and server packages with an adequately configured repository and GPG key.
 Use the following command to install MariaDB:

 sudo apt install mariadb-server mariadb-client